SArliss/fire-hydrant/README.md

 <br>

 ### MVP Goals

-- _You must be logged in to have access to all content in the DB (viewing permission)_
+- _Users can signin and signup in a safe enviroment (JWT authentication)_
-- _Users should have the ability to upload new post, edit and delete their own post, or comments in their post._
+- _Users must be logged in to have access to all the content in the DB (viewing permission)_
-- _Users should have the ability to change user settings and credentials - job title, description, about me._
+- _Users should have the ability to create, read, update and delete their posts_
-- _Users should be able to like and comment on their own post and/or other employees posts._
+- _Users should be able to leave comments in posts._

 <br>